TL;DR

 Smart Cost-Saving Tips for Small Businesses

-Use free trials, bundled services, built-in tools, automation, and upgrade only when needed to save money.
+Use free trials, bundled services, built-in tools, automation, and upgrade only when needed to control costs.

 Start with free trials and free tiers